Table of contents

 The environment you work in can significantly affect how productive you feel.
 In an ideal scenario, your home office is in a separate room in your home where you can work without distractions.
 That designated area should also have work supplies, an office chair, and a clean desk.

-1. Allow time for deep focus but also for breaks
+6. Allow time for deep focus but also breaks

 Time management in a distributed work arrangement can look different for each employee, but a good rule of thumb is to include dedicated blocks of time for deep focus followed by times to relax and refresh.
 Physical activity can also be used to relieve stress and go back to working remotely when it matters most.